elvis-gene/coding-practice/Udacity/course/Notes/Graphs.md

+## Note:
-A tree is a type of Graph.
+- A tree is a type of Graph.

-Graphs don't have a root node like trees.
+- Graphs don't have a root node like trees.

+## Nodes
+Nodes are pretty much the same as they were in trees.
+Instead of having a set number of children, each node has a list of Edges.

+#### Node Degree (number of edges connected to a particular node)
+To calculate this, use an adjacency list ─ fastest.

+## Connectivity
 Talking about connectivity in a directed graph is a bit more complicated than in an undirected graph.
 Let's look at some more definitions:

 #### Disconnected